msv-lab/angelix/README.md

         x = atoi(argv[1]);
         y = atoi(argv[2]);
         z = x + y;
-        printf("%d\n", z);
+        printf("%d\n", z + 1);
         return 0;
     }

-Output values are wrapped with `ANGELIX` macro specifying type and id of the expression.
+Output values are wrapped with `angelix_output` macro providing type and id of the expression.
 You also need to provide a default definition for this macro, so that the program remains compilable:

     #include <stdio.h>

-    #ifndef ANGELIX
+    #ifndef angelix_output
-    #define ANGELIX(type, id, expr) expr
+    #define angelix_output(expr, type, id) expr
     #endif

     int main(int argc, char** argv) {